EENCloud/api-docs/source/includes/_api_annotation.md

 ## Window of Annotations
 <!--===================================================================-->

 Return an object populated by active annotation events as a point in time (optionally including annotations that have recently ended).
 The result can be filtered (across create, update, hb, end events) by passing UUIDs to be excluded from the list.
-By specifying `'st'` the result will include any documents ended between `'st'` and `'et'` (specifying `'st'` does not change the search interval)
+By specifying `'start_timestamp'` the result will include any documents ended between `'start_timestamp'` and `'end_timestamp'` (specifying `'start_timestamp'` does not change the search interval)

 > Request